 - appliances: water heaters, range hoods, clothes dryers and dishwashers

 Asbestos is still not a solved issue.
 We all still remember the Sunrise Propane blast from last year.
 Five streets were hit by asbestos debris and 3000 residents had to leave their homes until a complete and careful clear up of the area.

-Local governments keep fighting with the danger posed by asbestos.
+Local governments keep fighting the danger posed by asbestos.
 However, the extent of this danger is very difficult to quantify.
-Since just 0.5% of asbestos in material is considered toxic, it's hard to trace back all the potential dangers.
-Therefore, whenever you have even the slightest suspicion that your property may be affected, ask for a home inspection by a qualified professional (you can easily find list of companies doing it in GTA area).
+Since just 0.5% of asbestos in the material is considered toxic, it's hard to trace back all the potential dangers.
+Therefore, whenever you have even the slightest suspicion that your property may be affected, ask for a home inspection by a qualified professional (you can easily find a list of companies doing it in GTA area).
 Never try to remove suspect material on your own!